 You reach out to someone and, while interested, the timing is wrong.
 Then what?
 Typically, organizations set up a task and follow up in three to six months, forgetting about the whole case in between.

 Instead, set up notifications on the account to make sure you’re not missing out on an obvious opportunity.
+You can track trigger events for this.
 Maybe that VP or CXO switches jobs, maybe the company receives a round of funding, or maybe they start investing more in technologies in your space.
 When this happens, you’ll get notified and help remind them of your good discussions previously.

 As long as the communication is genuine and provides value to the other person, they should be open to your messaging.